Oomph!: Des Wahnsinns fette Beute and XXV (2011–2018)

-The first single from XXV, "Alles aus Liebe", was released on 17 July 2015.
-In September 2015, Oomph! announced that their album GlaubLiebeTod attained Gold status after selling more than 100,000 copies in Germany, nine years after its initial release.
+In September 2015, GlaubLiebeTod attained Gold status after selling more than 100,000 copies in Germany, nine years after its initial release.
 It was the band's first album to achieve gold and the band's second release to achieve it after their single "Augen auf!".
 On 5 December, Oomph! announced that they had been nominated for three GMA (Global Metal Apocalypse) awards.
 GMA Vocalist of the Year 2015 (Dero), GMA Music Video of the Year (Alles aus Liebe), and GMA Album of the Year (XXV).

 Oomph! embarked on their European tour in April 2016 to promote XXV.

-Oomph! performed a concert in Mexico on 3 December 2016.
-This was the band's first show in North America.
+They also performed a concert in Mexico on 3 December 2016, which was their first show in North America since 1993.

 The band remained quiet throughout 2017, only going on a small tour in Russia early in the year, Faine Misto fest in Ternopil, Ukraine on 21 July, and Gothic Meets Klassik festival in Leipzig in November.

-Ritual and Dero's departure (2018–present)
+Ritual and Dero's departure (2018–2021)

 Oomph! announced a string of festival appearances for 2018, including Greenfield Festival, Wacken Open Air and the second edition of the Volle Kraft voraus! festival with German band Eisbrecher.

 Oomph! signed a worldwide deal with their new record label Napalm in April 2018.
 They also announced plans to release their 13th studio album in 2019.

 On 12 November 2018, Oomph! teased artwork for the new album with the caption "Achtung!
 Achtung!"
 (Attention, attention!), as well as another post announcing a number of radio interviews in Berlin and an expected release date for the new album on 18 January 2019.
 On 13 January, another picture captioned "Seid ihr bereit?"
 (Are you ready?) was posted.
 On 15 November, a picture of the album artwork and its title, Ritual, was posted.
 The album's first single, "Kein Liebeslied", was released on 30 November 2018 with an accompanying lyric video.

-Ritual was released on 18 January 2019 and went on to become the bands first ever album to debut at No. 1 on the German charts.
+Ritual was released on 18 January 2019 and went on to become the band's first ever album to debut at No. 1 on the German charts.
 The band then went on a month-long European tour in March 2019 to support the album.

-On 29 September 2021 it was announced that Dero was no longer a part of the band.
+On 29 September 2021, it was announced that Dero was no longer a part of the band.